engyasin/Offline_MOT/Readme.md

 A pretrained Yolo network is used for detection in this package and it should be trained separately.
 The network included with this library is Yolo v4 in a pytorch format (trained to detect pedestrians, cyclists and cars).
 The loading and running of Yolo model is done with the help of scripts taken from [this project](https://github.com/Tianxiaomo/pytorch-YOLOv4) (All of them are in *offlinemot/tool* subfolder)

+For training YOLOv4 from scratch [the same repo](https://github.com/Tianxiaomo/pytorch-YOLOv4) is useful.
+Additionally, Darknet code can be used to train YOLO and then converting the resulted trained file to pytorch format `.pth` as described by the [docs](https://engyasin.github.io/Offline_MOT/html/tutorials/A_Working_Example.html).

 Example output for a sample video, taken from [**Vehicle-Crowd Interaction  (VCI) - CITR Dataset**](https://github.com/dongfang-steven-yang/vci-dataset-citr) :

 ![Problem loading the gif!](docs/sources/../source/_static/output.gif)